codeforokc/school-finder/data_ingest_node/README.md

 * Schools - ingestFileType of `school`
 * School District Boundaries - ingestFileType of `schoolDistrict`

+School data will output point features and school district data will output polygon/multipolygon features.

 Currently the two supported output types are:
 * `geojson`
 * `topojson`